crawfordleeds/ytd/README.md

 `python ytd.py -arguments` or `ytd -arguments` if built to an executable

-There two obvious required arguments:
+There are two obvious required arguments:

 * `-v 'ur'` to download a single video.
 * `-p 'url'` to download an entire playlist.